The EXPERIENCE Clinical Trials

 (Also Known As BPN14770-CNS-302 or NCT05367960)

-Up to two-year open-label extension for participants who complete the full 13 weeks of EXPERIENCE-204 or EXPERIENCE-301.
+Up to four-year open-label extension for participants who complete the full 13 weeks of EXPERIENCE-204 or EXPERIENCE-301.

 * Participants must be at a stable dose and dosing regimen for at least four weeks prior to screening.
 Dosing must remain stable throughout the 13-week study.